PuppetOK/phase-0-tracks/version-control/git-definitions.md

 * What is a branch and why would you use one? a branch is pretty much a place where you can make changes to code and not worry about over writing the original code in case you made a mistake.
 You use different branches so you can make changes to the master code without making it permanent.
 * What is a commit?
 What makes a good commit message?
+	A commit is when you commit the file to git and have it save that file.
+A commit file has been edited and needs to be saved.
+A good commit message is descriptive and says what you changed.
 * What is a merge conflict?